chronokun/Q3ToReflex/README.md

 Notes:

-	- Currently does not convert entities and patches.
+	- Currently does not convert entities.

 	- Most material names are copied unchanged from input map.